Jahhnee/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 19.
 Replacing all characters A and c from input to Z and e respectively.
 Task 20.
 Creating a script that removes all letters c and C from input.
 Task 21.
 Writing a script that reverse its input.
+Task 22.
+Writing a script that displays all users and their home directories, sorted by users base on the the /etc/passwd file